cnvandev/dynamo/README.md

 (see http://cpansearch.perl.org/src/LDS/CGI.pm-3.43/cgi_docs.html for examples.)

-(Fun fact: This was initially coded (almost) in its entirety to Dr. Octagon's "Dr. Octagonecologyst."
+(Fun fact: This was initially coded (almost) in its entirety to Dr. Octagon's *Dr. Octagonecologyst*.
 Maybe that explains some things.)